sushilgit/ProfileComparison/README.md

 What are the permissions not compared by this tool -Assigned Connected App, Named Credential Access, Data Category Visibility, Desktop Client Access, Login Hours, Login IP Ranges, Service Providers, Session Timeout, Password Policies

+Limitation - In case you have App Exchange Packages, Above xml will not retrieve profile permisssion for packages.
+You will have to retrieve app exchange package permission separately.